MartinKHovden/m3h3/docs/source/read_from_file_electro_demo.rst

     File("test.pvd") << vs.split()[0]

-    # If you are running on wsl, you migh have to install vedo in a
+    # To visualize the results, use vedo or ParaView.
+If you are running on wsl,
-    # windows terminal and then show the file from there.
+    # you migh have to install vedo in a windows terminal and then show the file from there.

     print("Done!!")